Basic Binary IPC

 (defgeneric poll-socket (socket socket-events timeout))

-argument specifies how long to wait (in seconds) until a
+The TIMEOUT argument specifies how long to wait (in seconds) until a

 state change occurs on the socket.
-A value of :IMMEDIATE
+A value of :IMMEDIATE indicates

-should not wait and return the current state.
+that POLL-SOCKET should not wait and return the current state.
 A

-means to wait until an event occurs.
+value of :INDEFINITE means to wait until an event occurs.

-argument tells the POLL-SOCKET
+The SOCKET-EVENTS argument tells the POLL-SOCKET function what

 event(s) to wait for.
 This argument is socket specific and can be